Select Page

 on a cooling rack sits two fresh baked peanut butter cookies

-Make this easy, soft peanut butter cookie recipe in less than 15 minutes!
-You’re going to love a good old fashioned peanut butter cookie!
+Make this easy, healthy peanut butter cookies with fresh milled flour in less than 15 minutes!
+You’re going to love these good old fashioned peanut butter cookie!

 Makes: 12-14 cookies